BLSQ/backups_dashboard/README.md

   - retrieve the list of backups per app

 To enable the connection to autobus, the user will have to manually setup the autobus token per application in dashboard backups.
 The list of applications to configure will be listed on top of the home page as 'missing configuration' applications.

+## Testing

+To test that all connection works use the following command

+	- heroku run rake projects:update

+This will populate the database with all heroku application and backups information available

+## Schedule

+To schedule the task, use

+	- heroku addons:create scheduler:standard
+	- heroku addons:open scheduler